junglesta/wherenodoctor/_posts/2016-01-01-15-skin-problems.md

 ♦ Leave small sores open to the air.
 Bandage large sores and change the bandage frequently.

-♦ If the skin around a sore is red and hot, or if the person has a fever, red lines coming from the sore, or swollen lymph nodes, use an antibiotic, such as penicillin tablets (p.
-351) or sulfa tablets (p.
-356).
+♦ If the skin around a sore is red and hot, or if the person has a fever, red lines coming from the sore, or swollen lymph nodes, use an antibiotic, such as penicillin tablets ([page 351](#page-351)) or sulfa tablets ([page 356](#page-356)).

 ♦ Do not scratch.
 This makes the sores worse and can spread infection to other parts of the body.
 Cut the fingernails of small children very short.
 Or put gloves or socks over their hands so they cannot scratch.